Soebb/persian-stt-bot/README.md

-A Telegram bot to generate transcription from local files or YouTube URLs. (by mozilla deepspeech service)
+A Telegram bot to generate transcript from telegram/local files or YouTube URLs. (by mozilla deepspeech service)

 Works on Python 3.8 or higher.